ahoxus/ahoxus.github.io/pages/pioneer.md

 # some history

-we've been using pioneer gamified system to be accountable and get feedback, since 2019. the first iterations are registered on [*google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp). since early june 2020 you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments). and since the last day of august 2020 we started to add a lot of comments there as well. do take a look at the [first one](/paradise#another-perspective)!
+we've been using pioneer gamified system to be accountable and get feedback, since 2019.

+the first iterations are registered on [*google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp).

+since early june 2020 you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments).

 pioneer is basically a startup accelerator.